rsmp-nordic/rsmp_validator/docs/pages/configuring.md

   detector_logic:
     DL1:
 intervals:            # intervals
-  timer: 0.1            # basic timer resolution in seconds
+  timer: 0.1            # basic timer resolution in seconds, in seconds
-  watchdog: 0.1         # time between sending watchdog messages
+  watchdog: 0.1         # time between sending watchdog messages, in seconds
-  reconnect: 0.1        # interval between retries if supervisor is unreachable
+  reconnect: 0.1        # interval between retries if supervisor is unreachable, in seconds
 timeouts:             # timeouts
-  connect: 1            # max time it should take to connect
+  connect: 1            # max time it should take to connect, in seconds
-  ready: 1              # max time to complete handshake sequence
+  ready: 1              # max time to complete handshake sequence, in seconds
-  watchdog: 0.2         # max time between receiving watchdogs
+  watchdog: 0.2         # max time between receiving watchdogs, in seconds
-  acknowledgement: 0.2  # max time unless a message we send is acknowledged
+  acknowledgement: 0.2  # max time unless a message we send is acknowledged, in seconds
 restrict_testing:       # restrict what tests are run, default is to run all
   core_version: 3.1.5   # skip unless relevant for core 3.1.5
   sxl_version: 1.0.13   # skip unless relevant for sxl 1.0.13